-[New York] Being the ‘NYC-virgin’, the single one food recommendation that keeps popping out is Shake Shack burger, considered a MUST-HAVE in the Big Apple.
-This should be the hottest burger in the United States right now.
+[New York City, Updated Jan 2018] The single one NYC food recommendation that keeps popping out is Shake Shack burger, considered a MUST-HAVE in the Big Apple.

 Not too bad for this used-to-be humble hot dog cart which started in Madison Square Park.